keijack/python-eureka-client/README.md

     print(e)
 ```

 `do_service` function also recieve a `return_type` keyword parameter, which when `json` was passed, the result will be a `dict` type object whereas `response_object` is pass, the original HTTPResponse object will be return.
-And other parameters are follow the `urllib.request.urlopen` (`urllib2.urlopen` in python2) method, including `data`, etc. Please read the relative document for more information.
+And other parameters are follow the `urllib.request.urlopen` method, including `data`, etc. Please read the relative document for more information.

 You can also use its `async` version: